realasfngl/perimeter-x/README.md

-# perimeter-x
+# Perimeter-X antibot source deobfuscated

-All perimeter-x files deobfuscated (atleast from the versions i could find)
+All perimeter-x files deobfuscated (atleast from the versions i could find).
+I coded a deobfuscator for it so ig why not post it.

+# Contact in Github Bio